Riofoto Dental Mirrors

 For coatings intended for use in intra-oral photography, reflectivity represents one of the most important attributes.
 Light must be steered in the right direction through the ideal arrangement of mirrors to produce the best possible photographs.
 If images are dim or distorted, it could lead a dentist astray.
 Fortunately, rhodium boasts a very high reflectivity rating of 84%, according to American Elements.
 Although silver at 95% and aluminum at 90% offer higher reflectivity, they tarnish easily, which may cause the mirror to distort light and alter the image.
 Additionally, aluminum, despite its ability to withstand corrosion, is extremely vulnerable to fogging and oxidization.
 As such, rhodium offers the ideal combination of reflectivity, strength, and corrosion resistance for orthodontic purposes, especially in intra-oral photography.

-EMF produces Riofoto dental mirrors coated with Rhodium on both sides for extended longevity.
+EMF manufactures Riofoto dental mirrors coated with Rhodium on both sides for extended longevity.
 Riofoto mirrors boast higher reflectivity for clear crisp pictures and are able to withstand repetitive autoclaving offering longevity.
 The mirrors come in 8 shapes, including buccal, lingual & occlusal, designed for the ultimate comfort of adult and pediatric dental patients.
 Custom shapes and sizes are available upon request.